glitchgod/feedrss/README.md

 <strong>What it can do:</strong>

-\-Parse public rss feeds and filter them out based on predetermined/custom words.
+\-Parse public rss feeds and filter them out based on premade groups types, premade words, and your custom words.

-\-Parses up to 100 torrents per rss feed.
-(It can handle more but I found 100 works best)
+\-Parses up to 100 torrents per rss feed at a time.

 \-Custom words that a standard English keyboard allows.